About

 Griffith University has developed a number of admission schemes which are designed to meet the needs of local communities, provide access to university for people who have experienced disadvantage or to encourage people under-represented at university from particular populations, including Australia’s First Peoples.

-These schemes provide a maximum adjustment of eight (8.00) ranks and include:
+These schemes provide a maximum adjustment of eight (8.00) ranks to current Year 12 students and include:

 Year 12 Subject Adjustment: recognises that some subjects undertaken by current high school students require a high level of skill and knowledge as preparation for university study.
 If you complete selected Year 12 subjects you may be eligible for a maximum adjustment of six (6.00) ranks when applying for study at Griffith in the year following the successful completion of Year 12.
 Program exclusions apply.

 Griffith University Head Start: if you are a Queensland or northern NSW Year 11 or 12 student completing an ATAR, IB or VET pathway, or other eligible criteria, you may apply to complete a maximum of two undergraduate subjects while still studying at high school.
-Only one subject may be taken per semester.
+Only one subject may be undertaken per trimester.
 On successful completion, you will be eligible for two (2.00) adjustments towards your selection rank for each university course to a maximum of four (4.00) adjustment ranks.
 These adjustments form part of the Year 12 Subject Adjustment.
-For complete details, visit Head Start.

-Location Adjustments: If you are new to tertiary study, you may be eligible for Location Adjustments if you are living in an area deemed to be within the catchment for the campus.
-For more information please visit Adjustment factors website and refer to the tabs for Brisbane Community Engagement or Gold Coast and Logan Campus Priority Access.
+Location Adjustments: If you are new to tertiary study, you may be eligible for Location Adjustments if you are living in an area deemed to be within the catchment for the campus or located in a regional or remote location in Queensland.
 You may be eligible for an adjustment of two (2.00) ranks towards your selection rank when applying for eligible programs offered.
-Program exclusions apply.
+Program exclusions apply

 Educational Access Scheme (EAS): if you have experienced difficulties that have negatively impacted your studies, you may be eligible for adjustments to your selection rank that are used to recognise the impact of financial, health-related or social disadvantage.
-The allocation of adjustments does not guarantee entry to Griffith or to your preferred program, you still have to meet the published selection rank for the program and any particular admission requirements.
+The allocation of adjustments does not guarantee entry to Griffith or to your preferred program.
+You still have to meet the published selection rank for the program and any particular admission requirements.
 Program exclusions apply.
-Applications are submitted via QTAC or UAC and full details of the EAS are available on the QTAC website and UAC website.

 Elite Athlete Support: if you’re an elite athlete, you could be eligible to receive an adjustment to your selection rank (or ATAR).
-You can apply for adjustment factors as part of your QTAC application, with up to 6.00 selection ranks able to apply to your ATAR/selection rank.
-Program exclusions apply.
-Applications are submitted via QTAC or UAC and full details of the EAS are available on the QTAC website and UAC website.
+You can apply for adjustments as part of your QTAC application, with up to 6.00 selection ranks able to apply to your ATAR/selection rank.
+This scheme applies to undergraduate programs where admission is based on rank (i.e. not for programs with prior study or additional entry requirements).

-For further information on all of our available schemes, visit Griffith Adjustment Factors.
+For further information on all of our available schemes, visit Adjustment Factors.

 Non-Year 12 Applicants